-This Standard provides territorial authorities, developers, and their professional advisors with standards for design and construction of land development and subdivision infrastructure.
-NZS 4404:2010 encourages sustainable development and modern design that emphasises liveability and environmental quality.
-It will also provide as truch consistency as possible on land development and subdivision infrastructure while still allowing flexibility for local variations to suit local circumstances.
+This Standard provides territorial authorities, developers, and their professional advisors with standards for design and construction of land a velopment and subdivision infrastructure.
+NZS 4404:2010 encourages sustainable development and if modern design that emphasises liveability and environmental quality.
+It will also provide as much consistency as possible on land development and subdivision infrastructure while still allowing rexibility for local variations to suit local circumstances.